apollographql/design-principles/README.md

 - Functional is better than perfect.
 - The details make the cake.
 Micro interactions matter.
 - Anyone can design (as in, inspiration and great ideas can come from anywhere).
-- The work is never done, but it's good to know when to stop (thanks Zari!).
 - "Whack the moles".
 We should fix small, easy wins on the spot –– not walk by them.
+- The work is never done, but it's good to know when to stop (thanks Zari!).
+- Disagree and commit (thanks Joel!).
 - Anything added dilutes everything else.